Cellivar/WebReceiptLinePrinter/README.md

 See [the demo](https://cellivar.github.io/WebReceiptLinePrinter/demo) that runs in your browser.
 Note that you will need a browser that supports WebUSB, such as Chrome, Edge, Chrome on Android, Opera, [etc](https://developer.mozilla.org/en-US/docs/Web/API/USB#browser_compatibility).

+### Supported Printers

+Tested:

+* Epson TM-T88V

+Theoretical:

+* All Epson ESC/POS printers with 42 characters per line

+This library has been tested with Epson TM-T88V printers, it may not work with other brands at this time.
+Have a particular printer you'd like to use?
+[Drop me a note about it!](https://github.com/Cellivar/WebReceiptLinePrinter/issues).

 ## Docs

 Read more [about ReceiptLine.](./docs/ReceiptLine.md).